BobTheBobCatt/PMD_Sunpath/readme.md

 If you helped in some way and aren't listed here, please let me know.

 ### Special thanks
-* Palika — For giving me permission to learn from his scripts and maps.
+* Palika: For giving me permission to learn from his scripts and maps.
 Also giving me tips on map & location design as well, as well as helping with a couple issues.
-* Shitpost Sunkern - For giving me advice and criticism for many aspects regarding the project and even dev stuff in general.
+* Shitpost Sunkern: For giving me advice and criticism for many aspects regarding the project and even dev stuff in general.
-* Audino - For helping me with how to do various scripts as well as some troubleshooting, and giving advice of what to do in future scenarios.
+* Audino: For helping me with how to do various scripts as well as some troubleshooting, and giving advice of what to do in future scenarios.
+* MistressNebula: Also helping me with various scripting and helping me with troubleshooting.
-* Minarchu — For giving me permission to expand upon the Sands of Time map and allowing the use of Sands of Time assets.
+* Minarchu: For giving me permission to expand upon the Sands of Time map and allowing the use of Sands of Time assets.
-* A Birkeholm, DJMuffinTops, KM Arrangements - For giving me permission to use their music in the project.
+* A Birkeholm, DJMuffinTops, KM Arrangements:For giving me permission to use their music in the project.
-* [SkyTemple](https://skytemple.org/) community — For helping me figure out various aspects of mod development.
+* [SkyTemple](https://skytemple.org/) community: For helping me figure out various aspects of mod development.